Ku Klux Klan in Maine: The Klan and the Maine Republican Party

 The arrival of the Klan on the local political scene split the Maine Republican Party.
 An old-guard element loyal to Gov. Percival Baxter and U.S. Senator Frederick Hale staunchly opposed the Klan.
 As early as 1922, Baxter had called it "an insult and an affront to American citizens" and said "I believe Maine people prefer the light of day to deeds of darkness".
 The Klan found champions, however, in state senators Mark Alton Barwise and Owen Brewster, who sponsored legislation seeking to outlaw state aid to parochial schools.
 Brewster refused to denounce Klan support in his own run for the governorship in 1924.
 The Democrats picked, as their candidate to oppose Brewster, William Robinson Pattangall, a descendant of Mayflower Yankees, who had attempted (unsuccessfully) to insert an anti-Klan plank into the platform of the Democratic National Convention that same year.
 Pattangall campaigned almost entirely on anti-Klan sentiment, while Brewster said nothing about the society.
 Brewster won by a large margin, seeming to fulfill Kleagle Farnsworth's promise that the Klan would select the next governor.
+In response, a large celebration called the "Klan Klam Bake" was held at a farm in Trenton, Maine, where some sources claim upwards of 5000 people attended.
+In addition to the clambake, crosses were burned and Klan initiations (called "naturalizations") also took place.

 The following year the Maine Klan elevated DeForest H. Perkins, the former Portland School Superintendent, as the state's own Grand Dragon.
 King Kleagle Farnsworth, who by this time had broken with the Klan over its refusal to accept Canadian immigrants (who were prominent in the Maine ranks), died suddenly of an illness in 1926.
 He was replaced as King Kleagle of Maine, New Hampshire, and Vermont by Dr. Edward W. Gayer, an Indiana-born physician and graduate of Purdue University.

 On the county, municipal, and town levels, Klansmen captured several offices and influenced many other elections.
 Avowed Klansmen became mayors of Saco (John G. Smith), Westbrook (Charles S. Tuttle Jr) and Rockland.
 The Klan "figured prominently" in the election of mayor Allen M. Irish of Bath.
 In 1923, the Klan were beginning "to take an active part in the politics" of Brewer, and the following year Kleagle Farnsworth declared that "all Klan candidates" on the ballot had won in the town of Dexter, Maine (Gov. Brewster's home town).
 In 1928 the New York Times referred to Newport and Kennebunkport as "old Ku Klux capitals" Other political figures whose elections were reportedly endorsed by the Klan included Androscoggin County sheriff E.E.
 Additon, Auburn mayor Fred E. Walton, Lisbon Falls state representative Louis A. Jack, and president of the Maine State Senate Hodgdon Buzzell.